 3. Search result

-Like any webpage, Google Web Stories can be indexed by Google’s bot and can be shown in Google search results.
+Like any webpage, Web Stories can be indexed by Google’s bot and shown in search results.
 SERP plays an essential role in the stories.

 The primary traffic source for Web Stories is mobile devices, which are also visible to computer and tablet devices.
 Along with mobiles, AMP pages are also responsive for tablet and desktop browsers.